learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 When a web page has a lot of JavaScript code, the page feels closer to a computer application, so people call it a "**web application**."
-There's no clear distinction between "web page" and "web applications" like "When there's three or more actions it's a web application!".
+There's no clear distinction between "web page" and "web applications" like "When there are three or more actions it's a web application!".
 Different people draw the boundary differently.
 More or less, we call a web page an "application" when it feels "rich."

 ## Identify Reference Example: Liking on Social Media

-While this might be your first introduction to looking at some of your favorite sites with "web programmer" eyes, you've probably experienced plenty of web interactions that someone else programmed for you.
-As you move through the rest of this material, we're going to use _one, tiny_ interaction as our shared or "reference" example.
+As we move through the rest of this material, we're going to use _one, tiny_ interaction as our shared or "reference" example.

 > **Web Programming Example**: "Favoriting" a social media post.